 Angela Fang, Ph.D.

 The Neurocognitive Therapies and Translational Research SIG is leading the front in developing novel therapies and improving the CBT of the future.
 Our core mission is to bridge the link between basic and applied science in neuroscience and psychology, and my passion for this kind of scientific integration has made the SIG my professional home within ABCT since 2012.
 Being born in Taiwan and growing up in a Chinese American immigrant family, I was not accustomed to discussing mental health issues at the dinner table, much less brain contributions to mental illness.
 It has been through my graduate and postgraduate studies, clinical training, and interactions with SIG members, that I have learned how empowering it can be for patients and clinicians alike to understand how behavior can influence biology and vice versa, and also how these interactions can inform treatment decisions.
-I am currently Assistant Professor at MGH/Harvard Medical School and have focused my multidisciplinary research on understanding the neural and endocrine correlates of social cognitive mechanisms underlying anxiety and obsessive compulsive related disorders.
-In these populations, I have tested the effects of intranasal oxytocin on attention and trust behavior, and examined peripheral levels of oxytocin as a biomarker of social cognitive impairment.
-In my K award, I seek to examine whether the neural correlates of maladaptive self-focused attention serve as a predictor of treatment response to CBT.
+I am currently Assistant Professor at the University of Washington and Director of the Center of Neuroscience, Neuroendocrinology, and Clinical Translation (CoNNeCT Lab), and have focused my multidisciplinary research on understanding the neural and endocrine correlates of social cognitive mechanisms underlying anxiety and obsessive compulsive related disorders.
+In these populations, I have tested the effects of intranasal oxytocin on social cognitive outcomes, examined endogenous levels of oxytocin, and identified neural correlates of maladaptive self-focused attention as a transdiagnostic predictor of treatment response to CBT.
 As clinician scientists, I believe we offer a unique vantage point to study the advancement of psychological treatments for mental disorders because we can bring first-hand knowledge of disorder heterogeneity and heterogeneity in treatment mechanisms to generate nuanced hypotheses about key treatment targets.
 As SIG chair, my goal is to work toward creating a stronger neuroscience presence at ABCT by building up membership especially among trainees and junior investigators, as well as developing high-impact programming that will inspire interest in neurocognitive therapies across ABCT as a whole.

 Andrew Peckham, Ph.D.